johnmetta/statisfy/readme.md

     statsify.aggregator start

 And that's it: now Aggregator is installed and is up and running in the background, waiting for the first UDP packed to arrive.

+At this point, you can navigate to [http://localhost:8080/statsify](http://localhost:8080/statsify) (adjust accordingly) and if everything went well, you'll see a nice graph overviewing what's your CPU has been up to for the past hour.

 #### Configuration